YastrebovMaxim/kubernates-java-sample/README.md

 # Spring boot microservices in Kubernates

-Simple project with Microservice Architecture with Spring Boot, Spring Cloud, Docker and Kubernates
+An example of the simplest Kubernetes-ready project with Spring Boot microservices

 ## Getting Started
 ### Installing, build docker images and push to a registry